Quantum Markovian master equations: resonance theory shows validity for all time scales: Main results

-We get a better result for the evolution of the populations (``Pauli equations'', see also \cite{Alicki1}) of the state $V_t\rho$, {\em i.e.}, the diagonal of the density matrix $V_t\rho$ in the energy basis of $H_\s$.
-For an operator $A$, set
+We now show how \eqref{106.4} implies a better result than \eqref{28} for the evolution of the populations of the state $V_t\rho$, {\em i.e.}, the diagonal of the density matrix $V_t\rho$ in the energy basis of $H_\s$ (Pauli equations, see also \cite{Alicki1}).
+The last term on the left side in \eqref{106.4} vanishes when applied to system observables $X$ which commute with $H_\s$.
+Namely, let $\rho$ be a system initial state and let $X$ be such an observable.
+Then